Domain Mapping on the Commons

 If not, you will probably get an SSL error like this:

-If you see this error, you will need to go to your registrar settings again and create a “redirect” that points www.myawesomesite.org to myawesomesite.org.
-This will resolve the SSL problem.
-The Grad Center IT Department will only support and maintain one SSL certificate per domain.
+If you see this error, you will need to go to your registrar settings again.
+This time you will need to create a separate CNAME or A record with ‘www’ as the name or value instead of ‘@’ for the root domain.
+This will resolve the SSL problem that may occur with a simple redirect.
+Reclaim Hosting will only support and maintain one SSL certificate per domain.

 Maintaining Your Site

 It’s very important that all admins are aware that changes to the site can only happen through the Commons portal.
+The best way to do this is to log into the Commons, go to “My Sites” and choose the site you want to maintain.
 This is to ensure all changes made to your site are done over an encrypted network (i.e. https).
-So if you, as an admin, want to access your site’s dashboard, you will need to go to either myawesomesite.org/wp-admin -OR- myawesomesite.commons.gc.cuny.edu/wp-admin .
-In either case, you will be prompted to sign into the Commons to make your changes.
+If you go to either myawesomesite.org/wp-admin -OR- myawesomesite.commons.gc.cuny.edu/wp-admin you will be prompted to sign into the Commons (again) to make your changes.
+The URL used for your back end changes will be the mapped URL – myawesomesite.org/wp-admin,